briannesbitt/Carbon/docs/develop/reference.md

 ----------

+#### Carbon::weeksInCentury

+Return the number of weeks contained in the current century

+returns `int`

+#### Carbon::weeksInDecade

+Return the number of weeks contained in the current decade

+returns `int`

+#### Carbon::weeksInMillennium

+Return the number of weeks contained in the current millennium

+returns `int`

+#### Carbon::weeksInMonth

+Return the number of weeks contained in the current month

+returns `int`

+#### Carbon::weeksInQuarter

+Return the number of weeks contained in the current quarter

+returns `int`

 #### Carbon::weeksInYear

 Get the number of weeks of the current week-year using given first day of week and first